-Sections of road within Bobbiwaa State Conservation Area are vested in the Minister under Part 11 of the National Parks and Wildlife Act to allow continued access for neighbouring landholders.
+Sections of road within Bobbiwaa State Conservation Area are vested in the Minister for Energy and Environment under Part 11 of the National Parks and Wildlife Act to allow continued access for neighbouring landholders.
 This includes parts of South Boundary Road, Windmill Road and South Tee Road (see Figure 1).